terencehonles/mailman/src/mailman/runners/docs/incoming.rst

 held for moderator approval, or discarded.

 The runner operates by processing chains on a message/metadata pair in the context of a mailing list.
-Each mailing list may have a 'start chain' where processing begins, with a global default.
+Each mailing list has a default chain for messages posted to the mailing list.
 This chain is processed with the message eventually ending up in one of the four disposition states described above.

     >>> mlist = create_list('test@example.com')
-    >>> print mlist.start_chain
+    >>> print mlist.posting_chain
-    built-in
+    default-posting-chain

 Sender addresses